rapidsai/raft/docs/source/build.md

 ### Header-only C++

 `build.sh` uses [rapids-cmake](https://github.com/rapidsai/rapids-cmake), which will automatically download any dependencies which are not already installed.
+It's important to note that while all the headers will be installed and available, some parts of the RAFT API depend on libraries like `FAISS`, which will need to be explicitly enabled in `build.sh`.

 The following example will download the needed dependencies and install the RAFT headers into `$INSTALL_PREFIX/include/raft`.
 ```bash
 ./build.sh libraft

 ```
 The `-n` flag can be passed to just have the build download the needed dependencies.
-Since RAFT is primarily used at build-time, the dependencies will never be installed by the RAFT build.
+Since RAFT is primarily used at build-time, the dependencies will never be installed by the RAFT build, with the exception of building FAISS statically into the shared libraries.
 ```bash
 ./build.sh libraft -n
 ```